andreracz/confluent-cloud-operator/README.md

 # Confluent Cloud Operator

-This operator is an abstraction of the confluent-cli for cloud, the benefits of this operator is create topics inside a cluster Kafka managed by Conflunt on the cloud.
+This operator is an abstraction of the confluent-cli for cloud, the benefits of this operator is create topics inside a cluster Kafka managed by Confluent on the cloud.

 For run this operator on your kubernetes cluster is necessary follow some steps, one of the is generates the image on your registry with your configuration to access the confluent cloud.